kasper-piskorski/docs/pages/documentation/6-developing-with-java/migration-api.md

 migrator.load(String uri, String keyspace);
 ```

 Alternatively, the user can call a `load` method with more configuration options.
-The configuration options are described in more detail on the loader client API page (**need to link**).
+The configuration options are described in more detail on the [loader client API page](./loader-api.html).

 ```java
 migrator.load(String uri, String keyspace, int batchSize, int numberActiveTasks, boolean retry)